 “You may think it is beyond you.
 To rip through the heavens, to master the air, to defy the laws of physics, to mock gravity.
 Be told.
-Nothing is beyond your reach.”
+Nothing is beyond your reach.
+The air is our friend, the wind our wings, the ground our springboard.”
 (4)

-Though Wip3out never states its manifesto outright, I believe we can establish the philosophical pillars of the gameworld.
+Though the game text never states its manifesto outright, I believe we can establish the philosophical pillars of the gameworld.
 Wip3out embraces the Futurist love of motive technology, but it rejects the zeal for patriotism and warfare, instead grafting onto Futurism a utopian worldview that presumes Western democracy and free-market capitalism as the end-state of civilisation.
-Francis Fukuyama, one of the best known proponents of this theory, advised national leaders to
+Francis Fukuyama, one of the best known contemporary proponents of this theory, advised national leaders to

 “tear down the old state structures of regulation and bureaucracy, undermine the wealth, privileges, and status of the old social classes by exposing them to international competition, and free the creative energies of one’s own civil society” in order to bestow eternal happiness upon all global citizens by the creation of